from scipy.io import loadmat

 We will use the same data set that we already used with the regression approach.
 Specifically, we’ll use participant A01T from data set 001-2014 from the BNCI Horizon 2020 website (check out the post on the regression approach for more details on this data set).
 To recap, download this file and save it to your working directory.
 Note that this data set contains 22 EEG and 3 EOG channels.
 Although EOG channels can (and should) be used for ICA decomposition (provided that they use the same reference electrode as the EEG channels), we will only use EEG channels here to keep things simple.

-As always, we start by firing up IPython and performing the usual initial steps:
+As always, we start by importing the necessary packages:

 The data comes as a MAT file, so we use scipy.io.loadmat()